pmz2025/openshift_learning/notes_cmdlines03.md

 ### oc deployment

 You can update env paramenters of the deployment on the fly.

-scenario: You deployed mysql without providing any parameters, in this case pods will fail and if you look at the oc logs pod/<podName>, you will get message as seen below
+**scenario**: You deployed mysql without providing any parameters, in this case pods will fail and if you look at the oc logs pod/<podName>, you will get message as seen below

 ```shell